I thought about why air purifiers cost a lot because I was living in Beijing when the (first) “airpocalypse” struck. Here’s what it looked like:

 The High Price of Air Purifiers

 I went out to buy an air purifier, and found that the one I wanted cost $2,000!
 I worked out I’d need two for my apartment and would also need replacement filters.
 In total, I was looking at paying $5,000 for air purifiers just to breathe clean air.
+I got thinking.
+Are air purifiers really that expensive?
 Does clean air really need to cost that much?

 The Real Cost of Air Purifiers